sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Accessing the package under manager console](./media/accessing-package-manager-console.png)

-    > Note: We will be using Devart's dotConnect for PostgreSQL, which is an ADO.NET-compatible PostgreSQL driver.
+    >**Note**: We will be using Devart's dotConnect for PostgreSQL, which is an ADO.NET-compatible PostgreSQL driver.
 This will allow our application to connect to our Azure PostgreSQL instance.

 2. Navigate to <https://www.devart.com/dotconnect/postgresql/download.html>.
 Locate **dotConnect for PostgreSQL 7.17 Professional Trial**, and select **Get Trial**.